Key Events Webhook

 Notice that you're only required to send a webhookUrl parameter in the request body.

-The Unloc platform will perform an HTTP POST request to https://vandelay.ind/key-events every time a User you created a Key for makes use of it.
-The request body will contain a Key Event object with all the details of the event.
+The Unloc platform will perform an HTTP POST request to https://vandelay.ind/access-events every time a User you created a Key for makes use of it.
+The request body will contain a Access Event object with all the details of the event.

-A Key Event contains the data regarding the action performed, who triggered it, and the Lock they interacted with.
-Here’s an example of of a Key Event:
+A Access Event contains the data regarding the action performed, who triggered it, and the Lock they interacted with.
+Here’s an example of of an Access Event:

 {